selemondev/create-chakra/README.md

 NOTE: Add the `-ts` postfix to the ID to install with TypeScript

-### Currently it's in very early stage of development
-I'd appreciate your ideas, reports or any contribution to the project.
-Support for pnpm and some other frameworks will be added soon.

 ### Include template id to skip input steps

 ```bash